S07 - Libra

 The equinox.

 Libra holds the scales at exactly this moment.
-The sign of balance sitting at the only moment in the year when balance actually exists - and it exists for a day before the tipping begins.
-This is not coincidence.
-It is the astronomical truth of what Libra actually is.
 Not the sustained condition of perfect harmony.
 The instrument present at the moment of crossing.
 The weighing that happens at the threshold before the descent into the dark half of the year.
+Virgo prepared what was harvested.
+Persephone crosses here.
+Libra weighs it before it goes.

 The Hall of Two Truths.

 The Egyptian Duat.
 The weighing of the heart.
-The soul brought before the scales after death and the heart placed on one pan - the heart that contains everything done and not done, chosen and refused, in a lifetime.
+The soul brought before the scales after death and the heart placed on one pan, everything done and not done in a lifetime.
 On the other pan: the feather of Maat.
 The feather of truth, of cosmic order, of the way things are when they are correctly arranged.

 If the heart is lighter than the feather the soul passes through.
-If the heart is heavier - weighted by what was carried that should have been released, by what was taken that should have been given back - Ammit waits.
+If the heart is heavier, Ammit waits.
 Part lion, part hippopotamus, part crocodile.
 She eats the heavy heart and the soul ceases to exist entirely.
 Not punishment.
 Erasure.
-The soul that cannot be balanced simply stops.

-Anubis presides.
-Thoth records.
-Forty-two assessors of Maat are present.
 The verdict is not delivered by a god's preference or a king's power.
 It is delivered by the scales.
 The instrument gives the reading.
 The reading is the verdict.
-There is no appeal because there is no judge - only the measurement.
+There is no appeal because there is no judge, only the measurement.

 The women at the edge of the battlefield.

 Tacitus describes it in Germania.
 The women standing at the boundary between the camp and the chaos.
 Not fighting.
 Not fleeing.
 Watching with complete attention.
 Counting.
-The warriors going into battle knowing that the verdict on their conduct would come not from the enemy, not from themselves, not from the generals - from the women standing at the threshold, watching.
+The warriors going into battle knowing that the verdict on their conduct would come not from the enemy, not from themselves, from the women standing at the threshold, watching.

 The living scales.
 Not abstract justice.
 Embodied judgment by the people whose survival depended on the accurate reading.
-The women who would live with these men afterward, raise children with them, whose existence was bound to the quality of these men's character when it was actually tested.
 You cannot perform courage for someone whose life depends on whether your courage is real.
 The assessment that cannot be fooled because the assessor has no luxury of being fooled.

 Astraea.